 The Board of Directors has determined that each of the Company's non-employee Directors (Mr. Giles, Mr. Kellogg, Dr. Kouba, Mr. Muller, Dr. Sinskey, Dr. Strobeck and Mr. Van Nostrand) is independent within the meaning of the director independence standards of The NASDAQ Stock Market, Inc. ("NASDAQ") and the Securities and Exchange Commission ("SEC"), including Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Furthermore, the Board of Directors has determined that each member of each of the committees of the Board of Directors is independent within the meaning of the director independence standards for audit committee members as required by the SEC.
-In evaluating the independence of the Directors, the Board considered the relationships between Mr. Giles, Mr. Muller, Dr. Sinskey and Tepha, Inc., as stockholders and members of that company's board of directors, and Mr. Strobeck's relationships as a stockholder of Tepha, Inc. The Board determined that these relationships did not impair the independence of Mr. Giles, Mr. Muller, Dr. Sinskey or Mr. Strobeck.
+Furthermore, the Board of Directors has determined that each member of each of the committees of the Board of Directors is independent within the meaning of the director independence standards of NASDAQ and the SEC, and that each member of the Audit Committee meets the heightened director independence standards for audit committee members as required by the SEC.
+In evaluating the independence of the Directors, the Board considered the relationships between Mr. Giles, Mr. Muller, Dr. Sinskey and Tepha, Inc., as stockholders and members of that company's board of directors, and Mr. Strobeck's relationship as a stockholder of Tepha, Inc. The Board determined that these relationships did not impair the independence of Mr. Giles, Mr. Muller, Dr. Sinskey or Mr. Strobeck.
 See "Certain Relationships and Related Person Transactions."